Annular Ring / Helical / Plain

 The MIBANT impact hammer-drop test method was developed in the USA to measure bending strength of helical or twisted nails and many years later an ISO standard was developed defining a static test method.
 The MIBANT tests strength in the upper part of the nail and the ISO static method near the point.
 The ISO static method offers a better system for use with annular nails which are far weaker nearer their point where the ring root diameter reduces the effective diameter resisting crippling.
 This is not the case with helical or twist nails which have a more consistent strength top to bottom.
 The ring nails in the illustration have been tested by the MIBANT method (top) and ISO static bending method (bottom).
 There are also other non-standard test methods such as those developed for the Europallet to test nails when made up into complete pallet joints.

 The helical nail is less likely to cripple in dense woods than the annular ring so has long been used in North America where hardwoods and denser softwoods are common.
-The annular ring nail has a greater resistance to pull-out when fully driven in and for this reason is more popular with the lower density pines and spruces of Europe.
-The net result is a very similar joint strength each side of the Atlantic.
+The annular ring nail has a greater resistance to pull-out when fully driven in and for this r

 For Downloading...